Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     project: Senior Consultant
     bio: >-
-      Aditya holds an MBA from IE Business School, Madrid and a Bachelor's degree in IT Engineering from Dr. A.P.J.
-Abdul Kalam Technical University, Lucknow.
+      Aditya holds an MBA from IE Business School, Madrid and a Bachelor's degree in IT Engineering from Dr. A. P. J. Abdul Kalam Technical University, Lucknow.
 Before joining Samagra, he was working as an internal consultant for the Government of India on the Clean India Mission to make India open defecation free.

       A strong motivation to work on complex social issues & drive real change on ground through better governance, brings Aditya to Samagra.